itsANHonor/Cineshelf/IMPLEMENTATION_SUMMARY.md

-# Display Case - Implementation Summary
+# Cineshelf - Implementation Summary

 ## Overview

-The Display Case application has been **fully implemented** according to the original specifications.
+The Cineshelf application has been **fully implemented** according to the original specifications.
 All core features are complete and functional.

 ## Implementation Status: ✅ COMPLETE